TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GuidelinesExtensionDevelopment/Index.rst

 Because the :php:`__identity` property and further properties are set, the argument mapper gets the object from the persistence layer, makes a copy and then applies the changed properties to the object.
-After this normally we call the method :php:`update($user)` for the corresponding repository to make the changes persistent.
+After this we call the :php:`update($user)` method for the corresponding repository to make the changes persistent.

-What happened if an attacker manipulates the form data and transfers an additional field :php:`username` to the server?
+What happens if an attacker manipulates the form data and transfers an additional field :php:`username` to the server?
 In this case the argument mapping would also change the :php:`$username` property of the cloned object - although we did not want this property to